Content on this page was generated by AI and has not been manually reviewed.

 Is it safe to use a VPN with public Wi‑Fi?

 Absolutely.
 A VPN adds encryption and privacy protection, which is crucial when on public networks where data interception is more likely.
+Edge vpn iphone: The Complete Guide to Using a VPN on iPhone with Edge Browser, System VPNs, and Top Providers in 2026

 Do VPNs collect my data?